spdx/spdx-3-model/model/AI/Properties/energyConsumption.md

 ## Description

-EnergyConsumption captures the amount of energy needed to train and operate the AI model.
+A free form text that captures the amount of energy needed to train and operate the AI model.
 This value is also known as training energy consumption or inference energy consumption.

 ## Metadata